Bunny77K9/custom-vision-workshop/documentation/deploy.md

-To create and deploy the Streamlit app to Streamlit Cloud, you can follow these steps:

-### Part 3: Create and Deploy Streamlit App
+# Part 1: Train your model

-#### 1. Create the Streamlit App
+## 1. Create the Streamlit App

 First, create a new file named `app.py` and paste the Streamlit app code into it.